he-yang/Excel-to-JSON/source/privacy.md

 ## 3. Data We Do Not Collect

 We want to assure you that:
-- **We do not store or retain any data** from your Excel files or Excel data.
+- **We do not store or retain any data** from your Excel files, Excel content, WPS files, WPS content.
 - **We do not transmit your data over the internet**.
-All data processing occurs locally within your Microsoft Excel environment or dweb browser.
+All data processing occurs locally within your Microsoft Excel/WPS environment or dweb browser.
-- **We do not access, collect, or use any personal or sensitive information** from your Excel files.
+- **We do not access, collect, or use any personal or sensitive information** from your Excel/WPS files.

 ## 4. Data We Collect for Subscription Managementd